-- 8.11.3.
-Where a direct debit has failed, a CSP must: [new] - (a) promptly notify a customer that the direct debit attempt has failed; and [new] - (b) if the CSP chooses to reattempt the direct debit: - (i) notify the customer of the timeframe for any re-attempt of the direct debit (prior to making the re-attempt); and [new] - (ii) provide at least 3 working days after notification before any re-attempt. [new]
+- 8.11.6.
+Where a direct debit attempt has failed, a CSP must notify the customer of that failure within 3 working days of becoming aware of it. [new] - 8.11.7.
+If the CSP chooses to reattempt a failed direct debit, it must - (a) notify the customer of the timeframe for any re-attempt of the direct debit (prior to making the re-attempt); and [new] - (b) provide at least 3 working days after notification before any re-attempt. [new]